Introduction

 To directly compare the temporal relationship of Mesp-ba-mKate2 signal-onset and Her1-YFP arrest in individual cells, we backtracked from the most recently formed somite (S1) in Tg(her1-YFP;mesp-mKate2) dual-transgenic embryos.
 We found that Mesp-ba-mKate2 signal-onset mostly occurred after the last Her1-YFP peak in the embryo.
 However, this relationship was not as precise in culture, with Mesp-ba-mKate signal-onset spanning the last peak (Figure 2 – supplement figure 1C,D), indicating a loss of coordination in the transition between clock arrest and segment polarization.

-We next asked whether the cell-autonomous clock slowing and arrest, and the differentiation of cells, relied on oscillations of the clock, potentially by using the accumulating cycles as a timer.
+The tight temporal association of clock arrest and differentiation suggests that both could rely on the same timing information across the PSM.
+We next asked whether this cell-autonomous timing depends on oscillations of the clock, potentially by using the accumulating cycles as a timer.
 To test this, we examined the timing of cell-autonomous Mesp-ba-mKate2 signal-onset in cells isolated from embryos with a genetic background lacking both her1 and her7 genes, a condition that disables the clock (Lleras Forero et al. 2018).
 We detected a similar proportion of Mesp signal-onset in control Tg(mesp-ba-mKate2) and her1-/-; her7-/-; Tg(mesp-ba-mKate2) cells (Figure 2 – supplement figure 2A,B), and observed comparable timing (281 ± 62 min in control cells, 305 ± 70 min in her1-/-; her7-/- cells; Figure 2 – supplement figure 2C).
-Thus, the global Mesp-ba-mKate2 signal-onset and its timing appear independent of the segmentation clock’s dynamics.
+Thus, the timing of Mesp-ba-mKate2 signal-onset appears independent of the segmentation clock’s oscillations, suggesting that timing information that feeds into both the clock and differentiation across the PSM does not require oscillations.

 Together, our data suggests that the slowing and arrest of oscillations underlying the wave pattern in embryos is driven cell-autonomously in differentiating PSM cells.
 However, the noisier dynamics of the cell-autonomous program suggest that extrinsic signals present in the embryo may adjust the time of clock arrest in concert with differentiation, and sharpen clock oscillatory dynamics.